django-cms/djangocms-frontend/docs/source/tutorial/components.rst

 Customizing Templates
 =====================

-``djangocms-frontend`` allows for extensive customization through Django template blocks.
+``djangocms-frontend``'s built-in templates allow for extensive customization through Django template blocks.
 Some key blocks you can override:

 The example template is customisable by a set of template blocks: